ChimeHQ/chime-rust/README.md

 chime-rust's core functionality is built directly into Chime 2.0.

+This extension requires that `rust-analyzer` be accessible in the user's `PATH`.

 ## Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.